panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 If you're qualifying as Senior Developer that involves JavaScript, there's a good chance that you will be asked for tricky questions during the coding interview.

 I know it's unfair.
-Some unknown people put you on the knowledge edge to see what you're made of.
+Some unknown people put you on the edge to see what you're made of.
 It's an unpleasant experience.

 ![Job interview](./images/job-interview.png)

 What can you do?

 Follow the advice: *"Practice makes perfect"*.
 By investing enough time, better regularly, to deeply understand JavaScript will improve your coding, and as a positive side effect, interviewing skills.

 In this post, you will find 7 at first sight simple, but tricky JavaScript interview questions.